50+ Macaroni and Cheese Topping Ideas Plus 4 Great Recipes

 - 1 tablespoon minced fresh flat-leaf parsley

-- Preheat oven to 375*.
-Cook pasta, drain, place in large bowl.
+- Cook the pasta, drain, and place it in a large bowl.

-- Pour cottage cheese into a food processor and process until it is smooth.
-Combine cottage cheese, cheddar, 1/4 cup parmesan, salt, and pepper.
+- Pour the cottage cheese into a food processor and process until it is smooth.
+Combine cottage cheese, cheddar, 1/4 cup Parmesan, salt, and pepper.
 Add this mixture to the pasta and stir.

-- Spoon mixture into a greased large glass or ceramic baking dish.
+- Spoon the mixture into a greased large glass or ceramic baking dish.

-- Mix remaining 1/4 cup parmesan, panko, and parsley in a bowl.
-Sprinkle over pasta mixture.
+- Mix the remaining 1/4 cup Parmesan, panko, and parsley in a bowl.
+Sprinkle this topping over the pasta mixture.

+Waffled mac and cheese?
 Yes, please!
-There's a website entirely devoted to seeing if things can be made into waffles, mac and cheese included.
+Did you know there's a website entirely devoted to explaining how various foods can be made into waffles, including mac and cheese?
 Here's a succinct version of the recipe.

 - Bread crumbs